 14th recipient of the Joseph W. Atkinson Scholarship for Excellence in Teacher Education

 Ontario College of Teachers Scholarship - Primary/Junior or Junior/Intermediate level

-The 2015-2016 recipient, Alexis de la Torre, is a teacher candidate in the concurrent education program at Brock University.
+The 2016-2017 recipient, Maria Sinclair from London is a teacher candidate in the consecutive education program at Western University

 Ontario College of Teachers Intermediate/Senior Scholarship

-The 2016-2017 recipient, Patrick Vaillancourt from Cache Bay near North Bay, is a teacher candidate in the concurrent education program at York University.
+The 2016-2017 recipient, Patrick Vaillancourt from Cache Bay near North Bay, is a teacher candidate in the consecutive education program at Laurentian University.

-Congratulations to these impressive, dedicated & enthusiastic future teachers.
+Congratulations to these impressive, dedicated and enthusiastic future teachers.